Friday, November 28, 2014

 Music - "Play artist The Beatles"

-Social update - "Twitter update Why do humans live so far north?"
+Social update - "Twitter update Why do humans live so

 Search - "Google Population of Portugal"